h-hedman/automated-epidemiological-report/README.md

-# Automated Epidemiological Report: An Automated Tool for Epidemiological Surveillance
+# Automated Epidemiological Report: Tool for Epidemiological Surveillance

 * **Purpose**
   - An automated epidemiological reporting script with PDF output for settings with limited or no internet access